evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 - The index is published on-chain at:
   [`ordinals.com/inscription/765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0`](https://ordinals.com/inscription/765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0)
 - For instructions on how to query the Natcats on-chain index and/or generate a local copy, see [here](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md) (*see “How to Query Index” section*).
-- The on chain index serves as the authorative index moving forward, and functions as a hard fork of the previous Natcats index.
-The prior **TAP Protocol index** is valid up to block **919295**, and above this block is not authorative.
+- The on-chain index serves as the authoritative index moving forward, and functions as a hard fork of the previous Natcats index.
+The prior **TAP Protocol index** is valid up to block **919295**, and above this block is not authoritative.

 ---